hashicorp/vault/website/source/api/secret/databases/cassandra.html.md

 - `connect_timeout` `(string: "5s")` – Specifies the connection timeout to use.

+- `local_datacenter` `(string: "")` – If set, enables host selection policy
+which will prioritize and use hosts which are in the local datacenter before hosts in all other datacenters (for example "dc-01").

 - `socket_keep_alive` `(string: "0s")` – the keep-alive period for an active
 	network connection.
 If zero, keep-alives are not enabled.